cjaeger/ipv4info/README.md

 Input can be a list of follwing types:

+- IPv4-Address
+- IPv4-Subnet
 - E-Mail-Address
 - Domain
-- IP-Address
-- IP-Subnet

-Getting following entries are supported:
+Following DNS-Entries are supported:

+- IP
 - MX
 - RDNS
 - TXT